PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Experiments

 \subsection{Infant Posture and Movement Classification}

-For infant posture and movement classification, we use the multi-sensor IMU data from \citet{maiju_commsmed}.
+For infant posture and movement classification, we use the multi-sensor IMU data from Airaksinen et al. \cite{maiju_commsmed}.
 The data contains 24-channel signals from infants (three gyroscope and three accelerometer channels, four limbs) with a sampling rate of 52 Hz.
 We window the signals into 120-sample frames (approx. 2.3 seconds) with 50\% overlap.
-For further details about the dataset, see \citet{maiju_commsmed}.
+For further details about the dataset, see Airaksinen et al. \cite{maiju_commsmed}.

-For model pre-training, we use a 387-hour set of unlabeled IMU data from infant free-form play that has been automatically screened for signal quality \citep{maiju_embc}.
+For model pre-training, we use a 387-hour subset of a 1333-hour dataset of unlabeled IMU data \cite{maiju_embc}.
+This subset contains infant free-form play that has been automatically screened for signal quality, and it was selected for the present experiments based on the findings of Vaaras et al. \cite{maiju_embc}, where using the subset yielded the best results in terms of SSL pre-training.
 This subset contains 4669 sequences of 260 consecutive frames, each corresponding to five minutes of data.
-As the encoder, we use the same four-layer CNN-based encoder architecture as in \citet{maiju_commsmed} with three minor modifications that were found to improve training efficiency and system performance when replicating the experiments of \citet{maiju_commsmed}: We added layer normalization after the last two convolutions to make the pre-training process more stable, the kernel size of the second convolutional layer of the CNN encoder was changed from [4,5] to [3,5], and the originally temporally asymmetrical padding was set to [1,2] to make it symmetric.
+As the encoder, we use the same four-layer CNN-based encoder architecture as in Airaksinen et al. \cite{maiju_commsmed} with three minor modifications that were found to improve training efficiency and system performance when replicating the experiments of Airaksinen et al. \cite{maiju_commsmed}: We added layer normalization after the last two convolutions to make the pre-training process more stable, the kernel size of the second convolutional layer of the CNN encoder was changed from $[4, 5]$ to $[3, 5]$, and the originally temporally asymmetrical padding was set to $[1, 2]$ to make it symmetric.
 The pre-training data is randomly split into a training and validation set in a ratio of 80:20 sequences, and we input 260-frame sequences into the model.